14 August 2019 | Analysis

 A decade of fostering innovation

 For 8 years from 2011 to 2018, SSB has trained more than 500 students and professionals via the Fellowship Programme, Innovation Classes and Biodesign Workshops.
-SB fellows have continued to assume key leadership positions for in organizations like innovation centric Singhealth, and the National University Health System (NUHS), National Health Innovation Centre Singapore (NHIC) etc. Our fellows have continued to assume key leadership positions for innovation centric programmes in the healthcare clusters in Singapore such as Singhealth, and the National University Health System (NUHS), assisting to build the ecosystem, whilst contributing to the training of talent locally.
+SB fellows have continued to assume key leadership positions for in organizations like innovation centric Singhealth, and the National University Health System (NUHS), National Health Innovation Centre Singapore (NHIC) etc. Its fellows have continued to assume key leadership positions for innovation centric programmes in the healthcare clusters in Singapore such as Singhealth, and the National University Health System (NUHS), assisting to build the ecosystem, whilst contributing to the training of talent locally.
 In particular, our alumni have made an impact on health tech innovation with clinicians continuing to innovate through active projects, supported by alumni who have joined health tech innovation outfits such as the National Health Innovation Centre Singapore (NHIC), A*STAR's A*ccelerate, the National University Health System (NUHS),Medical Engineering Research &Commercialisation Initiative (MERCI) and SingHealth's Medical Technology Office (MTO).

 Many of them have started their own company.
 One such firm is Privi, founded by fellows from the 4th SB and is currently led by Mr.PrusothmanSina Raja, Dr.Benjamin Tee CK, Dr. Rena Dharmawan and Ms. Cecilia Wang.
 The Firm has identified the unmet need for a treatment to manage haemorrhoids safely and effectively at home and developed InstaliefTM, safe and drug-free solution to relieve the symptoms of this condition.
 The FDA-approved product is expected to reach the market by the end of this year or early next year.
 Privi has achieved US FDA clearance and recently completed a major clinical study.

-There have been a total of 7 spin-offs form the programme with a combined start-up valuation of over S$35 million.
+There has been a total of 7 spin-offs form the programme with a combined start-up valuation of over S$35 million.
 A*STAR’s commercialization arm, A*ccelerate Technologies, owns the IP created by the fellows during their fellowship year.
 Separately, tech disclosures and IP originating from the joint post-graduate innovation class programme are owned by the universities participating in the module.
 Collectively, the technology transfer offices from A*STAR and the various universities have filed 31 tech disclosures with a selection going through to provisional and eventually National Phase Entry patent status.

-‘Collectively, with the whole strength of our fellows ad students, we have mobilized over S$30 million in public and private sector funding for the local MedTech ecosystem, filed over 30 patents from their training projects since Year 2011, with at least 20 of these projects having received funding,’ said Dr Kan.
+‘Collectively, with the whole strength of our fellows and students, we have mobilized over S$30 million in public and private sector funding for the local MedTech ecosystem, filed over 30 patents from their training projects since Year 2011, with at least 20 of these projects having received funding,’ said Dr Kan.

 She further added, ‘SB fellows and class alumni have also impacted over 100 projects since Year 2011 through mentorship and other engagements, resulting in an additional S$30 million raised in health tech project funding.’